2014 Art Exhibition

 Please note that the works should be presented in a manner that would be appropriate for a mainstream art gallery, to the extent possible given the realities of travel and shipping.
 This is to be contrasted to a poster session or technical illustration look, which most mathematicians are more accustomed to.
 For examples of the sort of works that are appropriate, see the recent art exhibitions from the Bridges Conference and Joint Mathematics Meetings, by clicking on Galleries in the menu at left.

-Images of any submitted artwork and accompanying descriptive data and technical description (see below) should be submitted between February 15 and March 15, 2012.
-Notification of acceptance will be made via e-mail by April 15, 2012.
+Images of any submitted artwork and accompanying descriptions should be submitted between February 15 and March 15, 2014.
+Submissions of art to Bridges 2014 will only be accepted through the submission website.
+Notification of acceptance will be made via e-mail by April 15, 2014.